Avoiding Conspiracy Thinking

 Another biblical practice that helps us avoid being consumed by false conspiracy theories is learning to trust experts.
 An expert is someone who has studied a particular topic, subject, or science and is trusted by their peers to be a reliable source of information.
 Most often, conspiracy theorists will use unreliable or dubious sources for support.
 God encourages us to pursue the best information.
 “Where there is no guidance, a people falls, but in an abundance of counselors, there is safety” (Proverbs 11:14, ESV).

 Say, for example, we have 100 experts on a particular topic, and one of the experts believes that he is correct and that the other 99 are wrong.
 He could be accurate, but most likely, he is wrong.
-It is safer and wiser for us to believe the 99 over the one.
+It is safer and wiser for us to put confidence in the 99 over the one.
 “Every charge must be established by the evidence of two or three witnesses” (2 Corinthians 13:1, ESV).
 The more witnesses, the likelihood of their testimony being true increases.
 If conspiratorial thinking has corrupted your mind, you would be more likely to believe the one over the 99 if they agreed with your preconceived notions.
 And with actual conspiracy theories, it is more like believing the one out of a thousand or ten thousand.
 The minority opinion about something could sometimes be correct, but it is wise and prudent to be skeptical of their claims.

 So what does a Christian need to do to examine conspiratorial claims objectively?
 “But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere” (James 3:17, ESV).
 We need to ask for the wisdom that God can provide us, and this pure wisdom will present itself peaceably and gently.
 This behavior is the opposite of conspiracy theorists who often use vile language towards their opponents and hate those involved in their fictional hypotheses.
 This wisdom from God will make us open to reason, and we will examine facts with a genuinely open mind putting out our preconceived notions.
 Impartiality is a quality of the mind of God, He knows all the facts, and His conclusions are always right and just.
 God will give us this wisdom if we humbly let Him.